bioinf/Sibelia/C-SIBELIA.md

 Alignment output
 ----------------
 You can also obtain alignment of obtained synteny blocks.
-To get this file, use the "-a" flag:
+You can use two options to get alignment either in MAF or XMFA formats respectively:

+	--maf <file_name>
-	-a <file name> or --alignment <file name>
+	--xmfa <file name>

 If you specify the "-o" option, then alignment file will be put in that directory.
-Alignments are listed in XMFA format.
 Please note that these alignments may also indicate intergenomic repeats.

 Directory for synteny blocks output
 -----------------------------------